The Good and the Bad of .NET Framework Programming

 Object-oriented software development model

-.NET is based on the object-oriented programming (OOP).
+.NET is based on object-oriented programming (OOP).
 OOP is a development model with the idea of breaking down software into smaller pieces that are easier to manage and combine.
 OOP compartmentalizes data into objects, i.e. data fields, and describes objects behavior and contents through the declaration of classes.

-A modular structure helps define behavior of objects and their interactions without managing object inner attributes.
+A modular structure helps define the behavior of objects and their interactions without managing object inner attributes.
 OOP simplifies programming by making the code manageable, easier to test, and respond to recurring issues.
 It also eliminates unnecessary programming and generally means less coding for developers. .NET makes it possible to reuse code and components, save time and – subsequently – the cost of development.